Mark to Market Accounting

 Mark to Market Particulars

-The classic application of mark to market accounting applies to the activities of securities traders.
+The classic application of the mark to market accounting applies to the activities of securities traders.
 At the end of each trading day, the firm's controllers value the securities held in trading desk inventories at their closing market prices.
 A net increase in value versus the prior trading day is a gain that is recognized immediately in the income statement, and which thus also increases retained earnings.
 Likewise, a net decrease in value from the prior day is reflected immediately as a loss that flows into the income statement, and which decreases the firm's retained earnings.

 With respect to liabilities, in the third quarter of 2011 new mark to market accounting rules came into effect that can result in the revaluation of the firm's debt, based on the current market prices thereof.
 This can produce counter-intuitive effects.
 For example, if the market value of a firm's debt falls, either due to declining prospects for the firm or because of a general rise in market interest rates, the value of such debt may be decreased on the balance sheet, boosting income and retained earnings.